Perspective | At these messy Olympics, Nathan Chen has to share the stage with a Russian scandal

 He completed an imperial performance to win the men’s singles event, the type that usually will echo for years and define an entire Olympics.
 But this bizarre thing we’re witnessing in Beijing is different.
 So Chen had to share Thursday, but not with snowboarder Chloe Kim or any other awe provider.
-At Capitol Indoor Stadium, he was merely the entertainment to break up a day in which another Russian doping imbroglio stepped to the forefront.
+At Capital Indoor Stadium, he was merely the entertainment to break up a day in which another Russian doping imbroglio stepped to the forefront.

 The scandal reportedly involves 15-year-old female figure skating superstar Kamila Valieva testing positive for a banned heart medication, putting in jeopardy the Russian Olympic Committee’s gold medal in the team event.
 As the men’s showcase commenced, clarity about the situation proved elusive.
 The International Olympic Committee mumbled and called it a legal matter.
 All the while, Valieva was training nearby.
 Until the medalists dazzled at the end, frustration and confusion scored higher than the field.